mklilley/mklilley.github.io/content/posts/whatsapp-migration.md

 author = "Matt Lilley"
 title = "WhatsApp migration"
 date = "2021-01-09"
-description = "I've got lots of group chats with plenty of interesting links that have been shared over the years and I don't want to lose them." subtitle="How to extract links from your chats" tags = [
+description = "I've got lots of group chats with plenty of interesting links that have been shared over the years and I don't want to lose them.
+WhatsApp doesn't give you an easy way to export these" subtitle="How to extract links from your chats" tags = [
     "technology"